Aida Overton Walker

 Aida Overton Walker (February 14, 1880 – October 11, 1914), also billed as Ada Overton Walker and as "The Queen of the Cakewalk", was an American vaudeville performer, actress, singer, dancer, choreographer, and wife of vaudevillian George Walker.
 She appeared with her husband and his performing partner Bert Williams, and in groups such as Black Patti's Troubadours.
 She was also a solo dancer and choreographer for vaudeville shows such as Bob Cole, Joe Jordan, and J. Rosamond Johnson's The Red Moon (1908) and S. H. Dudley's His Honor the Barber (1911).
-Aida Overton Walker is also well known for her 1912 performance of the "Salome" dance at Hammerstein's Victoria Theatre.
-This was Aida's response to the national "Salomania" craze of 1907 that spread through the white vaudeville circuit.

 Biography

-Aida Overton was born in New York City, New York on February 14, 1880.
-She appears as a four-month old infant in the US Census of 1880 with parents Moses age 24 and Pauline age 21.
-The census indicates her birth place was distinct from that of her parents, who were both born in North Carolina (NC), while Aida's birth place was noted as New York (NY).
+Aida Overton was born in New York City on February 14, 1880.
+She appears as a four-month-old infant in the US Census of 1880 with parents Moses age 24 and Pauline age 21.
+The census indicates her birth place was distinct from that of her parents, who were both born in North Carolina, and Aida's birth place was noted as New York.
 Moses' occupation was recorded as a waiter.
-Her name was spelled 'Ada', but this kind of misspelling is common of census records.
+Her name was spelled Ada, but this kind of misspelling is common in census records.

 She later gained an education and considerable musical training.
 At 15, she joined John Isham's "Octoroons," a Black touring group.
-In the following years she became a chorus member in “Black Patti's Troubadours,” where she eventually met her future husband George Walker, a vaudeville comedian.
-Her early career was defined by her collaborations with him and his partner Bert Williams, who together soon became the major black vaudeville and musical comedy powerhouses of the era.
-She and George Walker married on 22 June 1899 when she was 19 years old, and George 26.
+In the following years, she became a chorus member in “Black Patti's Troubadours,” where she eventually met her future husband George Walker, a vaudeville comedian.
+Her early career was defined by her collaborations with him and his partner Bert Williams, and together they became the major black vaudeville and musical comedy powerhouses of the era.
+She and George Walker married on 22 June 1899 when she was age 19 and George age 26.

-Overton Walker first gained national attention in 1900, with her performance of "Miss Hannah from Savannah" in the show Sons of Ham.
-For the next ten years, she was known primarily for her work in musical theater.
+Overton Walker first gained national attention in 1900 with her performance of "Miss Hannah from Savannah" in the show Sons of Ham.
+For the next 10 years, she was known primarily for her work in musical theater.
 Her song and dance made her an instant hit with audiences at the time.
 She, Walker, and Williams worked together on such musicals as In Dahomey (1903), In Abyssinia (1906), and Bandanna Land (1908).
 In 1904, after two seasons in England touring with In Dahomey, the group returned to New York.
-She created a version of the Salome dance, a popular dance routine of the time.

-Working alongside her husband, Walker's career and performances were praised by critics.
-Her successes were well known.
-She was both financially successful and respected by the industry.

-In late 1908, Walker's husband fell ill and the partners closed In Dahomey in 1909.
-She left the stage for a time to care for her husband.